Unidata/awips2/docs/install/install-cave.md

 This method is recommended for personal use and requires Administrative priviledges.
 It should enable full CAVE capability, but it is a bit lengthy and might take about 20 minutes or so to complete.

+> Note: It is important to use the exact versions of software that we link to or specify in our instructions.
+Deviations may cause installation problems or failures.

 #### System Requirements

 - 64-bit Miniconda3 (Python3.7 - 4.8.2)